How do I apply and where is the Expression of Interest form?

 If one of your nominated referees is unable to complete the referee report, you need to contact SA MET in order to nominate an alternate referee.

-It is important that you obtain the agreement of your nominated referees before entering their details into your application.
+It is important that you obtain the agreement of your nominated referees before entering their details into your Expression of Interest form.
 You should ensure that your referees have access to email and that they have a good understanding of your skills, knowledge and attitude.

 My referee has not completed the report.
 What should I do?